-Effective on March 1, 2022 and again effective on August 1, 2022, the base compensation paid on an annual basis to our executive officers and to Mr. Adnani, respectively, was increased to position pay competitively with the market and to reflect the Company's growth and performance.
+The following table sets forth the direct and indirect base compensation paid to our executive officers on an annual basis at each quarter end for our Fiscal 2023 and thereafter.
+Effective on August 1, 2023, the base compensation paid on an annual basis to our executive officers was increased to position pay competitively with the market and to reflect the Company's growth and performance.